 impractical to execute the observations in visitor mode.
 Observations

-for these kinds of programmes are scheduled on specific dates, and
+for these kinds of programs are scheduled on specific dates, and

 visiting astronomers might be asked to participate in the execution of

-these programmes, where you will be informed in advance of this is the
+these programs, where you will be informed in advance of this is the

-When approving these type of programmes, the NOTSA Council fully
+When approving these type of programs, the NOT Council fully realised

-realised that such interruptions are made at the expense of other
+that such interruptions are made at the expense of other valuable,

-valuable, approved scientific projects.
-The criteria for approval of
+approved scientific projects.
+The criteria for approval of especially

-especially ToO programmes are therefore particularly strict.
-The hope is
+ToO programs are therefore particularly strict.
+The hope is that, in

-that, in this way, we may enable Nordic teams to carry out some truly
+this way, we may enable Nordic teams to carry out some truly unique

-unique science justifying the inconvenience to others.
-Progress will
+science justifying the inconvenience to others.
+Progress will be

-Note that any observing programme affected by ToO or
+Note that any observing program affected by ToO or

 Monitoring observations are offered full compensation of the observing

-Service Programme, which we then will execute in service mode during
+Service Program, which we then will execute in service mode during

 Nordic service nights.

-A full list of all ToO and Monitoring in order of priority can be
+A full list of all ToO and Monitoring programs in order of priority

 If you execute any of the Target-of-Opportunity or Monitoring

-programmes, you must fill out a ToO/Mon Report form linked from the
+programs, you are required to fill out a ToO/Mon Report form linked

-list of programmes.
+from the list of programs.
 This must be done before filling out the

 The relationships between the NOT Observer, the PI, and the NOT staff